Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

 and the minimal solution is found to be \cite{LAG-Witten}

-Thus the gravitational anomaly cancels for a spin-$\frac{1}{2}$ Weyl fermion, a gravitino field of opposite chirality, and a self-dual tensor field.
-These fields appear in the $N=2$ chiral supergravity multiplet in $d=10$ \cite{LAG-Witten}.
+The gravitational anomaly then cancels when we have a spin-$\frac{1}{2}$ Weyl fermion, a gravitino field of opposite chirality, and a self-dual tensor field.
+These are exactly the fields appearing in the~$N=2$ chiral supergravity multiplet in $d=10$~\cite{LAG-Witten}.

-To conclude with the subject of local anomalies we present the cancelation of anomalies for type-$I$ superstring found by Green and Schwarz \cite{Green-Schwarz} (we follow the presentation in \cite{Green-Schwarz-West}).
-The low energy field theory for type-$I$ superstrings is $N=1$ super Yang-Mills coupled to $N=1$ SUGRA in ten dimensions.
-The $N=1$ SUGRA multipled contains the graviton $e^{\;\;a}_{\mu}$, the left-handed Weyl-Majorana gravitino $\psi^{\mu}$, the right-handed Weyl-Majorana fermion $\lambda$, the antisymmetric tensor $B_{\mu\nu}$ and the dilaton $\Phi$.
-The super Yang-Mills multiplet has the ten-dimensional gluon $A_{\mu}^{a}$ and the Weyl-Majorana gluino $\lambda^{a}$ in the adjoint representation of the gauge group $G$.
-Shifting all gravitational anomalies to the local-Lorentz transformations we get the $12$-form characterizing the anomaly is:
+As a further example, we discuss the mechanism of anomaly cancelation in type-$I$ superstring theory found by Green and Schwarz~\cite{Green-Schwarz} (here we follow the presentation of ref.~\cite{Green-Schwarz-West}).
+The low-energy field theory of type-$I$ superstrings is $N=1$ Yang-Mills coupled to $N=1$ SUGRA in ten dimensions.
+The $N=1$ SUGRA multiplet contains a graviton, a left-handed Weyl-Majorana gravitino, a right-handed Weyl-Majorana dilatino, an antisymmetric tensor, and a dilaton.
+In addition, the super Yang-Mills multiplet includes a non-Abelian gauge field and its Weyl-Majorana gaugino, both in the adjoint representation of the gauge group~$G$.
+Shifting all gravitational anomalies to Lorentz anomalies, we obtain the twelve-form characteristic polynomial:

-where the trace of the gauge curvature is in the adjoint representation and $N$ is the dimension of the gauge group.
-From this polynomial we obtain the complete set of anomalies for the low-energy field theory of type-$I$ superstrings.
+where traces over gauge indices are in the adjoint representation and $N$ is the dimension of the gauge group.
+This polynomial determines the anomalies of the low-energy field theory of type-$I$ superstrings.

-To describe the cancellation of anomalies discovered by Green and Schwarz, we note, first of all, that if we consider the leading terms with $tr\,F^{6}$ and $tr\,R^{6}$, the anomalies they originate cannot be cancelled by the addition of local counterterms to the effective action.
-In order to cancel the anomaly coming from the leading terms the gauge group is restricted to have dimension $N=496$ and such that in the adjoint representation $tr\,F^{6}$ is not an independent Casimir.
-This could be accomplished for example if